 Ogden, Utah was recently featured in Family Destinations Guide's Family Destinations for Spring Break in 2023.
 Ogden ranked 7th overall, out-ranking the only other mountain destination on the list: Yosemite.

 Here's why you should consider Ogden for a fantastic spring break in Utah:

 This year, the Wasatch Mountains around Ogden have been smothered by Utah's famous "Greatest Snow on Earth" at levels that haven't been seen in 20 years.

 On top of the impressive snowpack, skiers and snowboarders are likely to enjoy the late-season storms that often bless the higher elevations of Wasatch Range.
 In addition to some of the best snowpack of the year, there are epic powder days to be had even in early April.

 As spring temperatures begin to warm the downtown area, the Ogden area’s three ski resorts still have a strong season of spring skiing and snowboarding.
 While closing dates often fluctuate year to year, check with each resort for updated closing dates.

 The first to close will be Nordic Valley, as it is is situated at the lowest elevation.
 Their annual pond skim is one of Ogden Valley’s biggest parties.
-This pond skim is typically scheduled, appropriately, on or near the first day of spring (March 20-21), but this year's snowpack may extend the season.
+This year's pond skim is scheduled for April 8, from 12:00 - 4:00 PM.
+You won't want to miss it!

 Powder Mountain and Snowbasin Resort enjoy several more weeks of abundant snow at their higher elevations.
 Expect mostly bluebird days and soft groomers.
 The best snow conditions will be in the morning hours as overnight temperatures stabilize the snowpack.
 By afternoon, things soften up and it’s a great time to enjoy an après ski beer on one of the sun-soaked decks and patios around the resorts.